Updated by Danielle

 As with the Little Kids Rock course, they can all be purchased as a standalone product for a one-time fee.

-It's pricey, and not my first recommendation for those looking to get out with a deal.
-However, I know Nate's content is extremely well done and palatable for the beginner's mindset.
+While its price has come down in recent years, it's still not my first recommendation for those looking to get out with a deal.
+However, I know Nate's content is well done and palatable for the beginner's mindset.
 Even his free content (much of which you can still find on YouTube) is quite good and worth money in and of itself.

 His teaching style is also conducive to kids as he's slow and patient, but also engaging and easy to follow along with.